-Playa Zicatela is the most popular beach in Puerto Escondido, it’s long and great for surfing – drawing a huge crowd of surfers & pro surfer competitions throughout the year.
+Playa Zicatela is the most popular beach in Puerto Escondido, it’s long and has some of the best surfing in Mexico– drawing a huge crowd of surfers & pro surfer competitions throughout the year.

 I spent half of my time in Puerto Escondido located near Playa Carrizalillo, and the other half right on the doorstep of Playa Zicatela – they have such a different vibe from one another that it’s almost like being in completely different cities.

 Zicatela is where Selina Coworking and Coliving space is, and the streets are lined with juicebars and surf shops.
 It’s much less of a local feel, and more of a beachy, surfer, tourist vibe – but that can be a really nice thing too.

 The state of Oaxaca already captured my heart, many times before – visiting the coastline did nothing other than amplify the feelings.

 When the world is safe to travel again, I hope to find my way back again.
 To experience the true magic of the Oaxaca coast over, and over, and over again.